dwhoard/passdict/README.md

 All words shorter than 3 characters or longer than 8 characters were excluded.
 The remaining words were hand-selected to exclude archaic words, words with difficult spelling, and homonyms ("sound-alike" words).
 American English spellings are used (e.g., "color" instead of "colour").
-Some additional words not present in the original dictionary were added.
+Some additional ("modern") words not present in the original dictionary were added (e.g., hashtag).
-Some non-English words are included if it is judged that they have been sufficiently incorporated into modern English, such that a native speaker might reasonably know those words (e.g., angst, fiesta, kimono).
+Some non-English words were also included if it is judged that they have been sufficiently incorporated into modern English, such that a native speaker might reasonably know those words (e.g., angst, fiesta, kimono).
-Words that are names or proper nouns are output with a leading capital letter if they are listed in the dictionary that way; however, the user can decide whether or not to use the capital letter or convert it to lower case.
+Words that are names or proper nouns are output with a leading capital letter if they are listed in the dictionary that way (e.g., Belinda, Howard, Canada); however, the user can decide whether or not to use the capital letter or convert it to lower case.
 In fact, case substitution of any letters in the passphrase can be utilized to increase complexity if desired.

 ### WARNING